komarserjio/notejam/README.rst

 How to launch
 =============

-Implemenations are SQLite based and supported by built-in web servers.
+Implemenations are SQLite based and launchable by built-in web servers.
-Each implementation has instuction describing easy steps to install environment, launch and run tests.
+Each implementation has instruction describing easy steps to install environment, launch and run tests.

 ============
 Contribution